 β

-No known allergy to mallow family plants (okra, cotton, hollyhock)
+No allergy to mallow family plants (okra, cotton, hollyhock)

 β

-No surgery scheduled within the next 2 weeks
+No surgery scheduled in the next 2 weeks

 β

-Blood pressure is in normal or high range (not naturally low)
+Blood pressure is normal or high (not naturally low)

-If all boxes are ticked: hibiscus tea at 1β2 cups daily is very likely safe for you.
-If any box is uncertain: consult your doctor or pharmacist first.
+If all boxes are ticked β hibiscus tea at 1β2 cups daily is very likely safe for you.
+If any box is uncertain β talk to your doctor or pharmacist first.

-For safe topical application β which avoids most of the internal consumption risks β see our complete guide: how to make a hibiscus tea compress for psoriasis.
+For safe topical use β which avoids most internal risks β see our complete guide: how to make a hibiscus tea compress for psoriasis.

 Try Our Free Herb & Tea Benefit Finder

-Type hibiscus or any herb to instantly see its benefits, best time to use, preparation method, and who should be careful β all in one place.
+Type hibiscus or any herb to instantly see its benefits, how to use it, and who should be careful β all in one place.

 π Open the Herb & Tea Benefit Finder βFrequently Asked Questions

-For most healthy adults with no contraindications, drinking 1β3 cups of hibiscus tea daily is very safe.
-A 2025 systematic review of 18 studies involving 732 participants found hibiscus to be “very safe, except for minor gastrointestinal disturbances.”
-Clinical trials have used up to 720ml (3 cups) daily for up to 6 weeks without significant adverse events.
-The key exceptions: do not drink daily if you are pregnant, on blood pressure or diabetes medications, taking chloroquine, or have naturally low blood pressure.
-Use dental precautions (straw + water rinse) to protect tooth enamel with daily consumption.
+For most healthy adults, yes β 1β3 cups daily is very safe.
+A 2025 review of 18 studies with 732 participants found hibiscus is “very safe except for minor stomach issues.”
+Clinical trials have used up to 720ml (3 cups) daily for 6 weeks without serious problems.

-Not without medical guidance.
-Hibiscus tea lowers blood pressure through mechanisms similar to β and sometimes directly enhancing β those of antihypertensive drugs.
-The combination can cause blood pressure to drop too low (hypotension).
-This is particularly significant with losartan, where hibiscus has been shown to increase losartan blood levels and enhance its effect.
-Other antihypertensives (ACE inhibitors, beta-blockers, calcium channel blockers, diuretics) also carry additive risk.
-Discuss with your cardiologist or GP before combining hibiscus with any blood pressure medication.
+This is especially important with losartan β hibiscus has been shown to increase losartan blood levels and boost its effect.
+Other BP drugs (ACE inhibitors, beta-blockers, calcium channel blockers, diuretics) also carry added risk.
+Always check with your cardiologist or GP first.

-Hibiscus sabdariffa at a dose of 2 grams three times daily for up to 4 weeks has been considered possibly safe in adolescents aged 12β18 in reference databases.
-For children under 12, there is insufficient reliable evidence to confirm safety for internal consumption.
-Always consult a paediatrician before giving hibiscus tea to any child under 12.
-For younger children with eczema, topical use (diluted compress) is considered safer than internal consumption β dilute with equal water, patch test first, and monitor closely for any reaction.
+Always talk to a pediatrician before giving hibiscus tea to any child under 12.
+For younger children with eczema, topical use (diluted compress) is safer than drinking it.
+Always dilute with equal water, patch test first, and watch closely for any reaction.

 π Related Health Guides